Organic infant formula & feeding support

 Here are some situations where supplementing with formula or switching from breastmilk to formula may be suggested:

 Chat with a Happy Baby Expert to help you explore your options.
-Reach out to our team of registered dietitians and lactation consultant for free!
-They’re here to help on our free live chat from Monday through Friday, from 8am–6pm ET, and Saturday and Sunday, from 8am–2pm ET.
+Reach out to our team of registered dietitian nutritionists and lactation consultant for free!
+They’re here to help on our free live chat from Monday - Friday, 8am-6pm (ET).
 Chat Now!

 Should I feed formula on a schedule or feed as often as I would normally breastfeed?